 Most people have probably never heard of the agency, called the Intelligent Transportation Systems Joint Program Office.
 And they haven’t heard of its plans to add another dimension to our national road system, one that uses tracking and sensor technology to erase the lines between cars, the road and the government transportation management centers from which every aspect of transportation will be observed and managed.

-For 13 years, a powerful group of car manufacturers, technology companies and government interests has fought to bring this system to life.
+Since there are cars for sale near me for 13 years, a powerful group of car manufacturers, technology companies and government interests has fought to bring this system to life.
 They envision a future in which massive databases will track the comings and goings of everyone who travels by car or mass transit.
 The only way for people to evade the national transportation tracking system they’re creating will be to travel on foot.
 Drive your car, and your every movement could be recorded and archived.
 The federal government will know the exact route you drove to work, how many times you braked along the way, the precise moment you arrived — and that every other Tuesday you opt to ride the bus.